Logo

 Admissions pathways

 Our project in Uganda, supported by the Mastercard Foundation, involved designing, running and evaluating a bridging programme known as Foundations for All to prepare refugees and vulnerable students to rejoin higher education.
-As the programme progressed, it became clear that the only university admissions pathway accessible to refugees in Uganda was the Mature Age Entry Exam (MAEE).
+As the programme progressed, it became clear that the only university admissions pathway in Uganda accessible to refugees whose education has been affected by conflict was the Mature Age Entry Exam (MAEE).
 This route allows students over 25 to use their professional experience to enter university via an exam-based route, rather than use results from secondary school exams, which many refugees do not have because their education has been disrupted by conflict.

 To be more refugee-sensitive, however, this and other admissions pathways need to consider:

-Advanced warning of deadlines: deadlines for applications, exams and scholarships need to be consistent year-on-year and communicated with ample timing as refugees face additional barriers in responding to these opportunities, for example, constraints on mobility and unreliable internet (all university applications in Uganda are online).
+Deadlines for applications, exams and scholarships need to be consistent year on year and communicated with ample timing as refugees face additional barriers in responding to these opportunities; these include constraints on mobility and unreliable internet (all university applications in Uganda are online).
 In Uganda, refugee students need to apply for permission to leave the refugee settlements to register in person for the MAEE.
 During our project, the MAEE was announced at short notice and one student missed out on the exams because he could not get authorisation in time to travel.

-Accessible information: none of the universities that we worked with in Uganda had policies, guidelines or information on their stance towards displaced students, such as what fee category students would be in based on their asylum status, what loans or scholarships were available, what flexibility there was in terms of required documents, what language and counselling services were available, etc. Most worried that providing separate services might be seen as discriminatory or stigmatising, whereas our work has shown that it encourages potential applicants.
+None of the universities that we worked with in Uganda had policies, guidelines or information on their stance towards displaced students, such as what fee category students would be in based on their asylum status, what loans or scholarships were available, what flexibility there was in terms of required documents, or what language and counselling services were available.
+Most worried that providing separate services might be seen as discriminatory or stigmatising, whereas our work has shown that it encourages potential applicants.

-Flexible entry points: displaced students may have started but not completed their degrees.
-Where possible, universities should support refugees to be admitted into the later years of degree programmes so that they are not required to experience the potential frustration associated with spending time and money repeating courses.
+Displaced students may have started but not completed their degree.
+Where possible, universities should support refugees to be admitted into the later years of degree programmes, so that they are not required to experience the potential frustration associated with spending time and money repeating courses.

 Staff training